Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

 The Fed issues target ranges for money supply growth.
 In the past, if actual growth moved outside of those ranges it often was a precursor to an interest rate move by the Fed.

-Housing startsHousing starts - Housing starts measure of the number of residential units on which construction is begun each month.
+Housing startsHousing starts - Housing stats measure of the number of residential units on which construction is begun each month.
 Home builders do not start a house unless they are fairly confident it'll sell upon or before its competition.

-Consumer Confidence IndexConsumer Confidence Index - The Survey of consumer attitudes concerning both the current situation and also their expectations in regards to the economic conditions carried out by The Conference Board.
-Five thousand consumers across the country are surveyed each month.
+Consumer Confidence Index: This index represents the Survey of consumer attitudes concerning both the present circumstances and their forward-looking expectations regarding economic conditions, compiled by The Conference Board.
+Five thousand consumers nationwide are polled every month.

 Consumer Price Index, (CPI)Consumer Price Index (CPI) - Measure of the average price level of a fixed basket of goods and services purchased by consumers.
 Monthly changes in the CPI represents the rate of inflation.